hadley/adv-r/Introduction.md

 * R is mostly a functional programming language with a dash of object orientedness.
 It has three three distinct OO frameworks in base R, and others available in add on packages (it's somewhat like Perl in this sense).
 Two of the OO styles are built around generic functions, a style of OO that comes from lisp, and is unfamiliar to most contemporary programmers.

-* R has a strong ability to compute on the language; not only can functions access the values of their arguments, but they can also access the expressions that computed then.
+* R has a strong ability to compute on the language; not only can functions access the values of their arguments, but they can also access the expressions that computed them.
 This is a double edged sword: computing on the language gives powerful tools for creating succinct domain specific languages, but if used incorrectly can lead to code that fails in unpredictable ways.

 ## Meta-techniques